pankajkumar005/login-window/README.md

 * Place it inside webapps folder of tomcat server
 * Create a file userinfo.txt, inside bin folder of tomcat server
 * Access http://localhost:8080/RESTfulExample/ui/login.html
+* Java Docs (for using the API's) are available under target/site folder